Ever wondered how each successful person achieves more things with less effort? That’s because they have a system for getting things done.

 Instead, set aside time for each step.
 You might want to reflect upon your next actions or collect project-related information in the first half of the day, so you can engage with it in the afternoon.
 Or simply process a hand of meeting notes that can’t wait anymore – it’s up to you.
 Remember though: the GTD system is as strong as its weakest link.
 So if you’re pretty bad at collecting items and ace the other parts, there will be leakages further down the road.
 Take time to practice each step.

 Also, don’t think too much about the logistics, how many lists, notebooks, and extra gadgets you’ll have to manage.
-These days everything can be digitally stored in a task or project management tool, which is what we’re going to touch on next.
+These days everything can be digitally stored in a task, project, or work management tool, which is what we’re going to touch on next.

 How to use Paymo to Get Things Done®